-In 2021, WNDB will offer ten mentorships in total, split among the following categories: Picture Book Text (PB), Middle Grade (MG), Young Adult (YA); and Illustration (IL).
+In 2021, WNDB offered ten mentorships in total, split among the following categories: Picture Book Text (PB), Middle Grade (MG), Young Adult (YA); and Illustration (IL).
 (Please note there is NO separate nonfiction category for the 2020 mentorships, as both fiction and nonfiction writers will enter their application by target age category).
 The winners will communicate with the mentor for approximately one year in a mentor/mentee custom-defined program.
 This mentorship period will run from late January to December 2022.
 The Mentorship Program is open to applications from October 1, 2021, through 11:59 pm EST on October 31, 2021.
 We strongly encourage applicants to submit their application materials early.

 Yes!
 As long as you and your application items meet the other eligibility requirements, there’s no restriction.
 Please note that all submissions must, however, be written in English, and all applicants must be able to communicate easily in English.
 (Your manuscript may certainly contain words in other languages or be fully bilingual, but the primary narrative must be English.)

 A group of first-round judges will read through all applications submitted and select a pool of finalists based on eligibility and the overall quality of the materials received.
 Mentors will review the application packages for the finalists in their category and select a mentee based on merit, compatibility, and readiness/need for the mentorship as demonstrated in their manuscript and essays.